Willie Tolbert: Trial

 Tolbert's trial began on September 12, 1949, with Judge J. Henry Johnson of Allendale presiding.
 Solicitor Jeff Griffith of Saluda stood in as prosecuting attorney for Solicitor Hugh Beasley of Greenwood whose daughter was the alleged victim of the crime.
 Tolbert was represented by Columbia attorney Harold Boulware, Jr., the first African-American lawyer to try a case in Greenwood County.

 Since no African-American jurors were included in the grand jury pool, Boulware initiated the trial with a motion to quash the first indictment on the grounds that Tolbert's right to a trial by jury of his peers was being violated.
 Johnson granted the motion and a second grand jury was promptly convened that included one African-American juror.
-The second grand jury upheld Tolbert's indictment, and the trial proceeded with an all white trial jury.
+The second grand jury upheld Tolbert's indictment, and the trial proceeded with an all-white trial jury.

 The prosecution built their case primarily on the testimony of Greenwood Sheriff J. Cal White, the arresting officer who reported Tolbert had confessed to the crime, as well as the testimony of the young couple who were the alleged victims of the crime.
 FBI investigators who searched the car where the crime had allegedly taken place also testified to finding "Negro" hair as well as a button and threads matching those from the clothing Tolbert was wearing at the time.

 Tolbert declined the opportunity to take the stand in his own defense, a move that surprised many people at the trial, including his attorney who explained to the judge that Tolbert had, until that morning, been planning to testify.
 With no other witnesses to call, the testimony of the prosecution's witnesses remained unchallenged.
 The defense attorney's closing arguments emphasized that the jury should consider Tolbert's lack of education and opportunity as mitigating circumstances in the crime.
 Boulware also reminded the jury that Tolbert had consumed at least a pint of whiskey that day and was therefore too drunk to be accountable for his actions at the time of the crime.

-The jury deliberated for less than 10 minutes before returning a guilty verdict, and Judge Johnson sentenced Tolbert to death by electrocution.
+The jury deliberated for less than 10 minutes before returning a guilty verdict.
+After the jury declined to make a recommendation of mercy, Judge Johnson sentenced Tolbert to death by electrocution.

 Execution

-Tolbert's execution was carried out on the morning of October 28, 1949, in Columbia, South Carolina.
-More than 60 people attended, including the father and brother of the alleged victim.
+Tolbert was executed in the state's electric chair on morning of October 28, 1949, at the South Carolina Penitentiary in Columbia, South Carolina.
+More than 60 people attended, including the father and brother of the victim.
 Tolbert's last words were, "I want everyone to pray and meet me in heaven.
 God is with me."